Models of protein production along the cell cycle: an investigation of possible sources of noise: Discussion

 We can propose different interpretations to explain the discrepancy between the predictions of the models and the experimental measures.
 For the biological processes not included in our models and that can have an impact on the variability, one can first mention the gene regulation as in our models, all the genes are considered as constitutive.
-The introduction of a gene regulation can indeed induce the a large variability on the protein production \citep{paulsson_models_2005,shahrezaei_analytical_2008}.
-Nonetheless, the ``extrinsic noise plateau'' observed in Taniguchi et al. only concerns the proteins and not the mRNAs (the mRNAs CV is globally inversely proportional to the mRNA average production, for every types of mRNAs, there is no ``plateau'' for highly expressed mRNAs).
+The introduction of a gene regulation can indeed induce a large variability in protein concentration \citep{paulsson_models_2005,shahrezaei_analytical_2008}.
+Nonetheless, the ``extrinsic noise plateau'' observed in Taniguchi et al. only concerns the proteins and not the mRNAs (compare the yellow areas of Figures~\ref{fig:final_pannel1} and ~\ref{fig:final_pannel}).
 As a consequence, one can expect that the mechanism explaining the extrinsic noise plateau takes place at the translation level and not at the transcription.
 Moreover for highly expressed proteins, the protein CV is independent of the protein expression; it is therefore not gene-dependent as it would be the case for gene regulation.
-Finally, we have considered a simple model with gene regulation (like the three-stage model of \cite{paulsson_models_2005}), and determined the regulations parameters in order to predict the protein variance observed in \cite{taniguchi_quantifying_2010}; we came with an activation/deactivation timescale has to be very high (several times the doubling time) in order to reproduce the variance experimentally observed, which is way above the typical biologically expected parameters.
+Finally, we have considered a simple model with gene regulation (like the three-stage model of \cite{paulsson_models_2005}), and determined the regulations parameters in order to predict protein variance observed in \cite{taniguchi_quantifying_2010}; we came with an activation/deactivation timescale has to be very high (several times the doubling time) in order to reproduce the variance experimentally observed, which is way above the typical biologically expected parameters.